 If you’re considering buying vinyl flooring or having it installed, you’ll find everything you need to know in this guide.

-Additionally, if you’re wondering how our expertise could help you, you should know that among the services we offer at Tapis André Viau, we specialize in vinyl floor installation throughout Greater Montreal.
-We also sell lots of vinyl flooring products.
+Additionally, if you’re wondering how our expertise could help you, you should know that among the services we offer at Tapis André Viau, we offer flooring installation services throughout Greater Montreal.
+We also sell many vinyl flooring products.

 What is vinyl flooring?